benchristelcom/benchristelcom.github.io/log.md

 An optimistic vision of the future: Instead of your friends sarcastically saying "let me Google that for you," Google's AI would sarcastically say "let me ask your friends for you."
 And then it actually _would_ ask your friends, or at least, their web presences.
 Of course, _Google_ won't do this, because where's the money?
 But _someone_ might.

+The worldview of consumerism says the world is made of _things_.
+Creating value, in this system, equates to creating _things_.
+Christopher Alexander's worldview says the world is made of _structure_, and that value is created by giving order to that structure.

 -->

 ## 2024-08-11: Site Tidying